 POL 496.
 PRACTICUM IN POLITICAL SCIENCE.
 Opportunities for supervised field work experience in areas related to government and politics, with emphasis on the linkage between course work and practical application.
-A comprehensive program must be submitted to the Division Chair no later than the sixth week of the semester prior to the semester in which the field work is to be undertaken.
+A comprehensive program must be submitted to the Dean no later than the sixth week of the semester prior to the semester in which the field work is to be undertaken.
 Prerequisites: Senior standing and Political Science concentration.
+(S).
+3 credits

 POL 498.
 POLITICAL SCIENCE SEMINAR.
 An examination of methodological controversies concerning the nature and methods of Political Science and recent major work in the various areas of the discipline.
 The course is designed to help prepare advanced students for graduate training.
 Prerequisites: 6 credits of lower level and 6 credits of upper-level Political Science courses.
+(F).
+3 credits